musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

   - **Event Handling:** JavaSips utilizes Azure Event Hubs to capture these BlobCreated events in real time, tracking every file upload efficiently across their global network.
   - **Workflow Execution:** The BlobCreated event is routed to Argo Events, triggering an Argo workflow.
 Within this workflow, we first extract the file URL from the incoming event, then load the file into a Snowflake internal stage.
 Finally, we execute a COPY command to transfer the data from the internal stage into the specific Snowflake table for each factory.

-Now that we have an example to work with, let’s see how we design this architecture for the JavaSips data platform.
+Now that we have an example to work with, let’s see how we implement this architecture for the JavaSips data platform.

-## Next Section
+## Create the Azure components
+## Create the Snowflake componets

 ## Summary